adashiyj/vogueUK-article-analysis/README.md

 # README

+This repository hosts my code and data for the Big Data 1 final assignment.

 ### Setup requirements
 - Python 3.9+ (I'm using 3.12.7)
 - Google Colab or a local machine with GPU support